 AnesthesiaYou will be given local anesthesia.
 Only the area that is being operated on will be numbed by an injection.

 Description of the ProcedureA local anesthetic will be used to numb the toe.
-Using special tools, the doctor will cut the nail down towards the cuticle (bottom of the nail).
+Using special tools, the nail will be cut down towards the cuticle (bottom of the nail).
 Then either the whole nail or part of the nail will be pulled off.
 A chemical may be put on the cuticle to prevent the nail that was removed from growing back.

 How Long Will It Take?Less than 1 hour

-How Much Will It Hurt?It will likely hurt some when the doctor injects the anesthetic into your toe.
+How Much Will It Hurt?It will likely hurt some when the anesthetic is injected into your toe.
 During the procedure, you will not feel pain, but you will feel pressure and tugging.
 After the procedure, you will likely have some pain.
 Your doctor may give you pain relievers.